 Check out your local nature reserves or parks to see a wider variety of wildlife.

-Winter is a quiet time in the forager’s diary, with the berries and nuts of autumn mostly gone from trees and hedges.
-However, you may still find rosehips in good enough condition to pick for rosehip syrup, and gorse is often in flower in January for making gorse kick mead.
+Early spring is still a quiet time in the forager’s diary, with the berries and nuts of autumn mostly gone from trees and hedges.
+However, you may still find rosehips in good enough condition to pick for rosehip syrup, and gorse is often in flower in February for making gorse kick mead.
 If you’ve decanted the sloes from your sloe gin and want to use the gin-soaked sloes again, try making sloe port or using them in hedgerow jelly.

 Always remember to leave some for wildlife, to never uproot a plant (except with the landowner’s permission), and to be sure of the identification of what you’re picking.